Welcome to Restoring Minnesota!

 - Successful completion of Site Assessment and Setting Restoration Goals course

-- 3 out of 4 of the elective courses
+- Three out of four of the elective courses

 - At least one of the field sessions (taken upon completion of the appropriate online course)